 Standard medical treatment includes cholesterol-lowering medications, most commonly statin class of drugs.
 These drugs block the production of cholesterol in the body and can be quite effective in lowering LDL cholesterol quickly.

 A healthy lifestyle can go a long way toward reducing high cholesterol.
-Multiple dietary approaches have been suggested for managing cholesterol levels:
+There are a number of dietary approaches for the managing cholesterol levels.

 Low saturated fats.
 Numerous studies demonstrate that replacement of saturated fat with monounsaturated fats and polyunsaturated fats (nuts, seeds, avocadoes, olives) reduces LDL cholesterol.